How to Overcome Brain Fog

 Ginkgo biloba extract may promote improved cognitive function, increased energy, mood, and memory, and reduced symptoms related to various chronic diseases.

-Ginkgo biloba extract has long been in the eye of researchers thanks to its effective antioxidant, circulation-stimulating, anti-inflammatory, platelet-forming effects and its possible ability to reduce the risk of developing Alzheimer's.
+Ginkgo biloba extract has long been in the eye of researchers thanks to its effective antioxidant, circulation-stimulating, anti-inflammatory, platelet-forming effects and its possible ability to reduce the risk of developing brain issues.

 Choline appears to be chemically related to the B group of vitamins.
 It plays a significant role in producing the neurotransmitter acetylcholine, which has a role in memory and muscle control.
 Choline is also crucial for the health of cell membranes.

 Gamma oryzanol might promote restful sleep and mood relaxation.
 It has been shown to raise neurotransmitter levels in the central nervous system, thereby improving brain function.

 Taking phosphatidylserine could improve some of the symptoms of brain issues since it is part of the cell structure and is critical in maintaining cell function, especially in the brain.